-After reviewing the student's Accommodation Request form and subsequent documentation, Disability Services staff will determine reasonable accommodations for the student.
-An approved accommodations letter will be sent to the student outlining the details and the time length of the accommodation.
+After reviewing the student's Accommodation Request form and subsequent documentation, Accessibility Services staff will determine reasonable accommodations for the student.
+An approved accommodation letter will be sent to the student outlining the details and the length of the accommodation.